snowplow-archive/snowplow.github.com/analytics/event-dictionaries-and-data-models/data-modeling.md

 );
 {% endhighlight %}

 This example returns a table with one row per session and aggregate properties such as the total number of events per session.
-In most cases, we are also interested in properties associated with either the first or the last event in each session (for example, the landing and exit pages).
-The earliest and latest device timestamp are used to sort events within each session.
-Device, not collector, timestamp is used because events are not guaranteed to arrive in the right order.
+In most cases, we are also interested in properties associated with either the first or the last event of each session (for example, the landing and exit page).
 More complicated logic is also possible, but not discussed in this document.

+The device timestamp is used to sort events within each session.
+The `MIN` and `MAX` device timestamp of each session are therefore recorded in `sessions_basic`.
+Note that we use the device, not collector, timestamp because events are not guaranteed to arrive in the right order.

 ### 2b.
 Initial frame

 The next step is to return fields associated with the first event in each session.
-The example below returns the landingpage for each session.
-This is achieved via an `INNER JOIN` between the events table and the basic table (discussed before) on `dvce_min_tstamp`.
-This value is the timestamp of the earliest event for each session, an inner join therefore only returns the first event for each session.
+The example below returns the landing page of each session.
+This is done with an `INNER JOIN` between the events table and the basic table (discussed before) on `dvce_min_tstamp`, which is the earliest device timestamp of each session.
+An inner join therefore only returns the first event in each session.

 {% highlight sql %}
 SELECT